raimondilab/GPCR_structure_analysis/README.md

 # GPCR_structure_analysis

 This repository contains the code needed to repeat the structural analysis of the GPCR-Galpha experimental structures.
-The paths are set to make the scripts run on the trantor cluster.
+The paths are set to make the scripts run on our cluster, if you would like to run it on your machine you need to change the paths of the databases.
+Feel free to reach out for any question.

 To update the list of structures and run the analysis, run:
 ```